Business owner’s guide to evaluating your website

 - How long do the pages take to load?

 If you intended a part of text to be a link, but forgot to make it a link, that is an inactive link.
 You make it active by including the URL of the link destination.
-A valid link is one which actually leads you to an intended (This is where you want the link to go.) and legitimate (Clicking the link doesn’t give you errors.)
-URL.
+A valid link is one which works (i.e, no errors) and which leads you to the correct location.

-It is essential these days for your website to be mobile-friendly.
+It is essential these days for your website to work well on the most popular browsers on both Windows and Mac computers.

 Flash is an outdated technology that not all devices support.

-Conventions are very important online.
+Design conventions are very important online.
 They help visitors intuitively know where to look for information.
-This reduces the frustration of not knowing around a new website.
+This reduces the frustration of not knowing one’s way around a new website.

 Does your website look and feel markedly different from a lot of other websites?
 If yes, you may be flouting convention.
 Unless you are in an edgy field or have a good reason to move away from convention, don’t.